-It is necessary to be honest and transparent with women.
-To ensure there is no perception of actual or personal gain for the midwife, midwives must:
+It is necessary to be honest and transparent with people.
+To ensure there is no perception of actual or personal gain for the nurse, nurses must:

-- a. when providing or recommending services, discuss with the woman all fees and charges expected to result from a course of treatment in a manner appropriate to the professional relationship, and not exploit the woman's vulnerability or lack of knowledge - b. only accept token gifts of minimal value that are freely offered, and report the gift in accordance with local policy - c. not accept, encourage or manipulate the woman to give, lend, or bequeath money or gifts that will benefit a midwife directly or indirectly - d. not become financially involved with a woman who has or who will be in receipt of their care, for example through bequests, powers of attorney, loans and investment schemes, and - e. not influence the woman or her family to make donations and where the woman seeks to make a donation refer to the local policy.
+- a. when providing or recommending services, discuss with the person all fees and charges expected to result from a course of treatment in a manner appropriate to the professional relationship, and not exploit people's vulnerability or lack of knowledge - b. only accept token gifts of minimal value that are freely offered and report the gifts in accordance with local policy - c. not accept, encourage or manipulate people to give, lend, or bequeath money or gifts that will benefit a nurse directly or indirectly - d. not become financially involved with a person who has or who will be in receipt of their care, for example through bequests, powers of attorney, loans and investment schemes, and - e. not influence people or their families to make donations, and where people seek to make a donation refer to the local policy.